exxcellent/olingo-jpa-processor-v4/doc/integrators/MoreHints.md

 * **Define bound actions not for an abstract entity class**</br>
   Calling bound action means that the entity will be loaded from database.
 JPA provider like Hibernate cannot (EclipseLink will do) instance/load data for abstract entity classes.
     * The OData-JPA-Adapter will create a entity proxy for abstract classes to work on it while converting from OData to JPA.

+# Customizing of SQL queries
+Reading data from the database based on a OData request is normally completely managed by the library.
+But sometimes it is necessary to modify the query for any reason.
+So the builtin processor used to read data from the database provides a mechanism to customize any read query.
+You have to implement the `org.apache.olingo.jpa.processor.core.api.QueryCustomizer` interface and to inject the customizer on a per request base into the `JPAODataServletHandler`.
+See into the [example servlet](https://github.com/exxcellent/olingo-jpa-processor-v4/blob/main-javax/jpa-examples/tutorial-servlet-example/src/main/java/org/apache/olingo/jpa/servlet/example/ODataServlet.java#L114) for more details.